 Sanibel Island Shelling Guide: Where to Go, Rules and Tips

 Ranked in the top 10 best U.S. shelling beaches by Travel + Leisure, Sanibel Island draws visitors from all over to collect special treasures.
 Shelling has become so popular in Sanibel Island that the action of bending over to pick up a shell is known as the Sanibel Stoop.
-In fact, there are so many shells in the area, that the sand is covered and resembles beach art at its best.
+In fact, there are so many shells, the sand resembles beach art at its best.
 Ready to collect your own?
 Check out this Sanibel Island shelling guide, and don’t forget the bucket.

 Quick Sanibel Island Shelling Guide for Vacationers